monte97/paperless-ngx-deploy/README.md

 #### 1. Restore Media Files

-The media files are stored in `tar.gz` archives within the `backups` directory.
+The media files are backed up incrementally in the `backups/media` directory.

-1.  **Identify the backup file** you want to restore (e.g., `media-backup-YYYYMMDD.tar.gz`).
-2.  **Stop the running services** to prevent conflicts:
+1.  **Stop the running services** to prevent conflicts:
     ```bash
     make down
     ```
-3.  **Extract the archive** into the `media` directory.
+2.  **Use `rsync` to restore the files** from the backup directory to the `media` directory.
 This will overwrite existing files if there are any.
     ```bash
-    # Replace with the correct backup file name
-    tar -xvf backups/media-backup-YYYYMMDD.tar.gz -C media/
+    rsync -a backups/media/ media/
     ```

 #### 2. Restore Database